 The year the bag was made is determined by the amount of digits in the serial number, and the first digit(s) in that serial number.
 If your bag has 8 digits, it was produced between late 2005-current.
 For 8 digit serial numbers, the year is determined by the first two digits (i.e. 24XXXXXX corresponds to late 2017-early 2018).
 If your bag has a 7 digit serial number, the year of production is determined by the first digit (i.e. 6XXXXXX corresponds to 2000-2002.)
 If the serial number on a bag does not follow the Chanel formula or has more than 8 digits or less than 7, it is most certainly a fake.
-The chart's most current year is 2019, but for bags made in 2020 onward, simply add one to the first two digits (i.e. a bag with code 27XXXXXX will be a 2020 model).
+Chanel’s 2020 date code on their handbags is 30XXXXXX.
+If your handbag’s date code starts with 27XXXXXX, 28XXXXXX or 29XXXXXX, then it was made in mid/late 2019.

 Of course, the Chanel formula is readily available information, so advanced counterfeiters could create a serial number that fits the table above.
 You need to examine the serial number sticker more carefully: it will never be a plain, boring sticker that looks out of place.
 Authentic Chanel serial number stickers will contain a combination of CC logo markings, an ‘X’ shape cut into the tape to prevent removal without damage, and little reflective speckles in the tape.